Office Hours

 UCSF Attestation Requirements

-Ending for JIT/RPPR submission or Other Support requests on or after January 25, 2026.
+Ending for JIT, RPPR applications (like K-series) and Other Support requests on or after January 25, 2026.
 See 2025 Common Form Section above

 All UCSF Senior/Key Personnel must sign a DocuSign attestation cover letter, confirming that they: